History of Chinese Buddhism: Early Buddhist schools

-Six Dynasties (220–589)
+Six Dynasties and Southern and Northern period (220–589)

 Early translation methods

 Initially, Buddhism in China faced a number of difficulties in becoming established.
 The concept of monasticism and the aversion to social affairs seemed to contradict the long-established norms and standards established in Chinese society.
 Some even declared that Buddhism was harmful to the authority of the state, that Buddhist monasteries contributed nothing to the economic prosperity of China, and that Buddhism was barbaric and undeserving of Chinese cultural traditions.
 However, Buddhism was often associated with Taoism in its ascetic meditative tradition, and for this reason a concept-matching system was used by some early Indian translators, to adapt native Buddhist ideas onto Daoist ideas and terminology.

 Buddhism appealed to Chinese intellectuals and elites, and the development of gentry Buddhism was sought as an alternative to Confucianism and Daoism, since Buddhism's emphasis on morality and ritual appealed to Confucianists and the desire to cultivate inner wisdom appealed to Daoists.
 Gentry Buddhism was a medium of introduction for the beginning of Buddhism in China, it gained imperial and courtly support.
 By the early fifth century, Buddhism was established in south China.
 During this time, Indian monks continued to travel along the Silk Road to teach Buddhism, and translation work was primarily done by foreign monks rather than Chinese.